 Welcome to Medtronic bowel control therapy delivered by the lnterStim™ system.
-You're on the way to lasting control and more confidence.1 Use this page and your Therapy Guide to understand how to use your smart programmer and make the most of your therapy experience.
+You're on the way to lasting control and more confidence.1 Use this page and your therapy guide to understand how to use your communicator and programmer and make the most of your therapy experience.

 TAKE A TOUR AND GET FAMILIAR WITH YOUR SMART PROGRAMMER.

 This app enables you to manage your therapy.

 This quick video covers everything you need to know, including how to adjust your stimulation and change programs* as directed by your clinician.

 Every time you use the InterStim X™ My Therapy app, you’ll need to use the communicator to connect the smart programmer with the neurostimulator.

 You may receive pop-up notifications on the programmer while using the InterStim X™ My Therapy app.
 If you have questions about a notification that does not appear here, check your InterStim X™ My Therapy app programming guide.
 If you still have a question, contact your clinician.

 TIP: If a notification disappears before you have time to read it, that means the error fixed itself.
 If any of these issues continue, contact your clinician.